Agda (programming language): Dependently typed pattern matching

 This way of writing recursive functions/inductive proofs is more natural than applying raw induction principles.
 In Agda, dependently typed pattern matching is a primitive of the language; the core language lacks the induction/recursion principles that pattern matching translates to.

 Metavariables

-One of the distinctive features of Agda, when compared with other similar systems such as Coq, is heavy reliance on metavariables for program construction.
+One of the distinctive features of Agda, when compared with other similar systems such as Rocq, is heavy reliance on metavariables for program construction.
 For example, one can write functions like this in Agda: